Making a Nomination for Fellow – Some Guidelines

 - The most common reason for the Committee to call for further and better particulars is the failure to provide a full rationale, and the delays involved in seeking clarification can cause embarrassment and inconvenience to all concerned.
-If there is any doubt about the nature and level of information required, the Executive Director is able to advise and, if necessary, to seek additional guidance from the Chair of the Nominations Committee, before the application is submitted.
+If there is any doubt about the nature and level of information required, the Chief Executive is able to advise and, if necessary, to seek additional guidance from the Chair of the Nominations Committee, before the application is submitted.

 - Some fictitious, sample statements are available as a general guide to style and content.
 Click here

 - The nomination form must be accompanied by a summary CV giving evidence of the nominee’s achievements to support the statement of justification.

 - The CV should be no more than 4 pages long and in a clear font of at least 12 point.

 - A traditional format is usually most helpful and it must show the nominee’s contribution to social science within their role and beyond their role.

 - Please do not include ‘testimonial’ statements as these are rarely helpful.

 - The CV must be tailored to the nominations process and this work (unlike writing the statement of justification) may be done by the nominee.